This Jelly Slice is a delicious classic recipe that you will love! A few tweaks to the original recipe make it better than ever!

 - Blitz biscuits in food processor (or by hand if need be)

-- Combine melted butter and chopped nuts if using (I did not but original recipe stated optional)
+- Combine melted butter and chopped nuts or lemon zest if using (I did not but original recipe stated optional)

 - Tip into slice tin and firmly press down until evenly spread.